Mwrightvet/first-day-repo/README.md

 * It's done when I have used command-line commands to create an `index.html` file.

-* It's done when I add and commit my changes using Git commands.
+* It's done when I add and commit my changes using Git commands.💡

-* It's done when I push the changes to the remote repository.
+* It's done when I push the changes to the remote repository. 💡